 Steaming potential and streaming current occur in porous bodies when liquid is being pumped through them.
 These electrokinetic phenomena have been known for almost 200 years.
 It is widely used for studying zeta potential in porous bodies.
 The main field of application so far is in the paper industry.
 Streaming potential is usually the preferred way of performing this measurement.
 However, the streaming current method does not require conductivity for calculating zeta potential, which presents a certain advantage.

-One of the important areas of the streaming current and streaming potential application is seismoelectric effect .
+streaming current and streaming potential application is seismoelectric effect .
 This phenomenon occurs in underground rocks when sound waves propagate through.
 This seismoelectric effect is widely used for characterizing underground formations with regard to water or oil presence.

 Streaming potential and streaming current are also used for monitoring and quality control of chromatographic resins.
 Zeta potential of the pores controls interaction of these resins with proteins.
 That is why detail information of the resin zeta potential allows optimization of protein treatment.